BOURNEMOUTH HAYWARD FOOTBALL LEAGUE RULES 2013/2014

 d) A player having taken part in matches for any Club affiliated to any County Football Association shall not be allowed to join, be transferred to, or sign for a Club in the Competition without first proving to the Officials of the intended Club that the player has discharged all reasonable financial liabilities to the previous Club or Clubs, and a Club Official may not accept such player’s signature without first ascertaining whether such claims have been discharged to the satisfaction of the Club, or Clubs, for which the player last played.

-e) A fee of £5.00 shall be paid for each player registered and Registration Forms for the current season shall be obtained from the Secretary on prepayment of £5.00 per form.
-Registration Forms will be available to be downloaded online, printed out, signed by both parties and returned to the office with payment.
+e) A fee of £5.00 shall be paid for each player registered.
+Registration Forms shall be obtained from the Secretary on prepayment of £5.00 per form.
+(Note: Registration Forms are available to be downloaded online, printed out, signed by both parties and returned to the office with payment).

 f) The Management Committee shall decide all Registration disputes.
 In the event of a player signing a Registration Form or having a Registration submitted for more than one Club priority of Registration shall decide for which Club the player shall be registered.
 The Secretary shall notify the Club last applying to register the player of the previous Registration.

 g) It shall be a breach of Rule for a player to:-